ovh/docs/pages/web/emails/email_creation/guide.en-ie.md

 ## Requirements

-- You need to have an MX Plan email address (included in [OVH Web Hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/){.external} or available separately).
+- You need to have an MX Plan email address (included in [OVHcloud Web Hosting plans](https://www.ovhcloud.com/en-ie/web-hosting/){.external} or available separately).
 - You must be able to create email addresses as part of your package.
-- You must have permission to manage the MX Plan concerned from your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+- You must have permission to manage the MX Plan concerned from your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.

 ## Instructions

 ### Step 1: Log in to your email service's interface

-To begin the procedure, log in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+To begin the procedure, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
 Click on `Emails`{.action}, then select the domain name for which you have taken out an MX Plan package.
 Next, go to the `Emails`{.action} tab.

 The table shown contains all the email addresses created as part of your MX Plan package.